Bignor Park: History

 The original house was built by Richard Pellatt of Steyning, who bought the estate in 1584; before then it was a deer park held by the Earls of Arundel.
 It was bought in 1712 by Nicholas Turner.
 His descendant Charlotte Turner Smith (1749–1806), the poet and novelist, spent some of her childhood here.

 In 1806 the Cornish mine-owner John Hawkins bought the estate.
 A new house, designed by Henry Harrison in Neoclassical style, was built from 1826 to 1829, and the parkland was landscaped by William Sawrey Gilpin.

 During the First World War Mrs Josephine Johnstone, a descendant of John Hawkins, established a Red Cross hospital in the house.
 It had 55 beds by 1917, and Mrs Johnstone received an OBE in 1918.

 Bignor Park was bought in 1926 by Clive Bigham, 2nd Viscount Mersey.
 The present owner is Edward John Hallam Bigham, 5th Viscount Mersey: the composer Ned Bigham.

 House and estate

 The estate is of 1100 acre.
 As of 2020 the house is a venue for weddings, parties and corporate events, and it is possible for groups to visit the house and gardens on a private tour.

+Bignor Park houses a small collection of ancient Greek antiquities.